SkygearIO/features/features/26-mfa/api.md

 ## TOTP

-The implementation conforms to [RFC6238](https://tools.ietf.org/html/rfc6238) and [RFC4226](https://tools.ietf.org/html/rfc4226) so the one-time password is 6-digit long.
+The implementation conforms to [RFC6238](https://tools.ietf.org/html/rfc6238) and [RFC4226](https://tools.ietf.org/html/rfc4226).

+In order to be compatible existing Authenticator Applications like Google Authenticator

+- The algorithm is always HMAC-SHA1.
+- The code is always 6-digit long.
+- The valid period of a code is always 30 seconds.

+To deal with clock skew, the code generated before or after the current time are also accepted.

 ### Example